How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 No artificial light beats the sun, so take advantage of it.

-As a rule of thumb, daylight on a cloudy day (at around midday) is near-optimal.
-It’s diffused (soft), it’s white, and there’s enough light.
+As a rule of thumb, daylight on a cloudy day (around midday) is near-optimal.
+It’s diffused (soft) and white, and there’s enough light.

 Here are some tips.